divonlan/genozip-docs/docs/index.rst

 License
 =======
-Genozip is a paid professional product (:ref:`Pricing<commercial>`).
+Genozip is a paid professional product (:ref:`Pricing<pricing>`).
 Genozip is also provided *FREE OF CHARGE* for academic and training use.

 |